About ReSiMar

 Through its partnership with ReSiMar, it activates technical, narrative, and community capacities to regenerate territories from within.
 Its work is grounded in active listening, shared authorship, and a long-term vision to co-create thriving futures for the ocean, the land, and those who call them home.

-Our goal is to induce behavioral changes in society that contribute to the restoration and sustainable use of Mexico's natural and cultural heritage, through the management of comprehensive communication projects aimed at specific audiences.
+The goal of the FCEA is to induce behavioral changes in society that contribute to the restoration and sustainable use of Mexico's natural and cultural heritage, through the management of comprehensive communication projects aimed at specific audiences.
 To fulfill our work, the FCEA focuses its work on the communication-education axis and works along the following programmatic lines:

 1. Access to reliable information on Mexico's environmental situation.